Style Statement: Porcelain Brick TileMarch 09, 2016

 When new tile style is introduced, there are always a few tricks of the trade that can help take your design scheme to the next level.
 In this case, you’ll need to pay attention to the size and color of the grout lines.

-If you’re considering a rustic-look brick like Capella Red or Capella Taupe, choose a grout color similar to actual brick mortar.
+If you’re considering a rustic-look brick-like Brickstone Red or Brickstone Putty Taupe, choose a grout color similar to actual brick mortar.
 Our favorite grout colors are Custom Building Products’ Oyster Gray #386 and Bleached Wood #545.
 Usually, it’s recommended to match grout color with the base color of the tile; however, sticking to true mortar colors will give the brick install a more realistic look.
 Also, make sure your installer uses a ½" to ¾" grout joint size to play up that mortared look.

 Step Up Your Style